The Symbolism of Windows and Doors Portals of Consciousness

 4) Emotion

 Think of this as a process, like baking a cake.
-You need to follow the recipe.
-You need to add the right ingredients in the correct order.
-Then cook at the right temperature for the right amount of time.
+You need to follow the recipe, add the right ingredients in the correct order, and cook at the right temperature for the right amount of time.
 If you follow the recipe, you get something delicious.
 If not, you get a mess.
 Don’t skip steps.
 Otherwise, you will not achieve the desired result, which is to expand awareness.
 Why would we want to do this?

 Expanding the Range of Awareness